cogent3/cogent3/doc/cookbook/alignments.rst

 Getting motif counts
 """"""""""""""""""""

-This is related to computing motif probabilities.
-In this instance, we simply state the motif length we want and whether to allow gap or ambiguous characters.
-Note that the latter only has meaning for IPUAC character sets (the DNA, RNA or PROTEIN moltypes).
-We do this for DNA for motif length of 1 and 3.
+We state the motif length we want and whether to allow gap or ambiguous characters.
+The latter only has meaning for IPUAC character sets (the DNA, RNA or PROTEIN moltypes).
+We illustrate this for the DNA moltype with motif lengths of 1 and 3.

 .. doctest::